AdamBien/enhydrator/README.md

 ## Transformation

 Each row is going to be transformed according to the following schema:

-1. All configured filter expressions are evaluated against the current row and have to return `true`
+1. All configured filter expressions are evaluated against the current row and have to return `true`.
-2.
+2. Pre-Row transformations are executed.
+A row transformation is a function: `Function<Row, Row>`.
+"Row in, Row out"
+3. Row expressions are executed agains the current row with the same variables (`$ROW`,`$EMPTY` etc.) as filters.
+A row expression does not have to return anything (is `void`).
+4. Column transformations are executed on the actual values: `Function<Object, Object>` of the `Column`.